serai-dex/serai/docs/integrations/Instructions.md

 ### Out Instruction

-OutInstruction is an enum of SeraiAddress and (ExternalAddress, Option\<Data>).

-Transfer the coins included with this instruction to the specified address with the specified data.
+  - `address` (ExternalAddress): Address to transfer the coins included with this instruction to.
+  - `data`    (Option<Data>):    Data to include when transferring coins.

 No validation of external addresses/data is performed on-chain.
 If data is specified for a chain not supporting data, it is silently dropped.

+### Destination

+Destination is an enum of SeraiAddress and OutInstruction.

 ### Shorthand